Alfresco/alfresco-sync-events/README.md

-### Alfresco Repository Events
+### Alfresco Sync Events
-Alfresco Repository Events is a library packaged as a jar file which is a part of [Alfresco Content Services Repository](https://community.alfresco.com/docs/DOC-6385-project-overview-repository).
+Alfresco Sync Events is a library packaged as a jar file which is a part of [Alfresco Content Services Repository](https://community.alfresco.com/docs/DOC-6385-project-overview-repository).

-The library contains the Repository Events POJOs.
+The library contains the Events POJOs for the Sync service.

 ### Building and testing